bhisaac/5eFP/5eFP-SRD.md

 _Prerequisite: eldritch blast cantrip_

-When you cast _eldritch blast_, its range becomes line of sight.
+When you cast _eldritch blast_, its range becomes LOS.

 ### Eldritch Vigor